KohaILS/koha-manual-zh-cn/source/cataloging.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you have linked an analytic record incorrectly you can remove that link by editing the item on the analytic record (not the host record).
+If you have linked an analytic record incorrectly you can remove that link by editing the analytic record (not the host record).

+To do this, go to the analytic record and click the 'Edit' button.
+For `UseControlNumber` simply edit or remove the corresponding 773.

-To do this, go to the analytic record and click the 'Edit' button and choose to 'Edit items'.
-To the left of each item you will see two options.
+If using `EasyAnalytics` choose to 'Edit items'; To the left of each item you will see two options.

 |image658|